github/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/maintaining-ownership-continuity-of-your-user-accounts-repositories.md

 ---
-title: Maintaining ownership continuity of your user account's repositories
+title: Maintaining ownership continuity of your personal account's repositories
 intro: You can invite someone to manage your user owned repositories if you are not able to.
 versions:
   fpt: '*'